d11e9/universal-dapp/README.md

     </script>

-Or if you just need an interafce for an existing contract you can provide its address directly
+Or if you just need an interface for an existing contract you can provide its address directly.
+In the example below we omit the `bytecode` property wich prevents the uDApp from creating new contracts.

     <script>
         $(function(){